THIS AGREEMENT is made and entered into this

 22. Use of Flame

 The Licensee agrees that it shall not stage any act or performance in which fire, flame or pyrotechnics is involved without first having obtained the prior written permission of the Chief of the Fire Department of the City.
 The Licensee further agrees that it will not use any decorative materials prohibited by City ordinance, or any similar flammable or combustible materials in or about the Premises.
-Copies of Fire Department regulations are available upon request from the Manager.
+Copies of Fire Department regulations are available upon request from the Director of Entertainment.

 23. Care of the Premises